onthecodepath/iOS-Interview-Questions/README.md

 #### What is synthesize in Objective-C?

-The method synthesize generates getter and setter methods for your property.
+*Synthesize* generates getter and setter methods for your property.

 #### What is dynamic in Objective-C?